 When placed by one of our implant specialists in Amarillo and given proper patient care, dental implants can last a lifetime.
 Dr. Clark Damon has performed thousands of implant surgeries during his career and will provide you with the highest quality of care and treatment.

 Unrivaled Strength and Stability

 Our dental implants are made from biocompatible titanium that fuses with bone tissue for an incomparable level of stability.
-At Texas Implant and Dental Center, our implants come from Nobel Biocare™, one of the most reputable providers on the market.
+At Texas Implant & Dental Center of Amarillo, our implants come from Nobel Biocare™, one of the most reputable providers on the market.